 - A high back booster can be used for smaller children and have a harness that the child can be buckled into.

-Seat Belt Requirements:
+MN Seat Belt Law

 - Children who are 13 years of age(source) and older should always ride in the back seat and be properly buckled in their seat belt.